jaredboice/daniel-san/README.md

     mode: CONCISE,
     // note: you can use outputRelay or the file options but you cannot use both
     outputRelay: (content, error) => { if (content) process.stdout.write(content) }, // if you do not want to use the terminal or the default file writing functionality, you can push each chunk to a readstream that pipes into a write stream, or do as you like;
-    // null content indicates end of output
+    // null content indicates end of output "stream"
     // note: the 2nd paramter indicates whether or not the content is provided in the context of an error
     // note: when not using rawJson, each line of output is already formatted with a newline
     rawJson: false, // OPTIONAL!
-When set to true, each chunk is either sent to outputRelay as content, or, if using the default file writing functionality, is output to a json file
+When set to true, each json chunk is either sent to outputRelay as content, or, if using the default file writing functionality, is output to a json file
     reportCharWidth: 89, // changes width of the print screen when not using the rawJson option };
 ```